skaterdevs/SkateSpotsMap/README.md

 5. UserViewModel.swift (add & destroy)

 ## Core Location
-Functions involving Core Location were left without unit tests as we were unable to find a way to artifically set precise latitude and longitude for unit testing purposes.
-However, it was possible to set precise latitude and longitude for the device simulator, as such, function testing for core location was done manually using the simulator.
+Functions involving Core Location were left without unit tests as we were unable to find a way to artifically set precise latitude and longitude values for unit testing purposes.
+However, it was possible to set precise latitude and longitude values for the device simulator, as such, function testing for core location was done manually using the simulator.

 The following files contain functions that specifically use Core Location:
 1. LocationManager.swift
 2. SkateSpotViewModel.swift (getDist)

 ## UI
-For the purposes of this project, no UI tests were implemented meaning any functionality in View files didn't receive unit tests, but were instead testing manually.
+For the purposes of this project, no UI tests were implemented meaning any functionality in View files didn't receive unit tests, but were instead tested manually.

 Additionally, some ViewModel files contained functions that dealt specifically with UI features and as such were left without unit tests and were tested manually.
 The following View Model files contain UI functions:
 1. SkateSpotViewModel.swift (appleMapsRedirect)